 Open in spring, summer, and fall during daylight hours

 Scenic Canyon Regional Park's parking lot is located at the end of Field Road.
 Take McCulloch Road to Field Road.
 The parking lot entrance is just before the Gallaghers Golf Course subdivision entrance.
 This park has many great features, including geological formations, cultural sites and rock ovens used by Chinese Labourers.

 Easy; 2 km – Dogs allowed on leash.

 Parking is available in various locations in the downtown and at City Park.
-For free parking at the Chapman or Library parkades, see the Tourism Kelowna staff.
 The waterfront area is a beautiful location to go for a short walk and enjoy the scenery of Okanagan Lake.
 The trail connects to the Rotary Marshes Wildlife park where it is not uncommon to see a heron, beavers or eagles flying over.

 Hike between Lake Pine and Carr's Landing firehall.
 Very gentle grade, gravel roadway with scenic views.
 Use caution and be aware of local traffic.